Zhang-Hongda/pcl_tracker/README.md

 |E-mail|2210010444@qq.com|
 |Institute|Harbin Institute of Technology|
 ****

+### Description
+An ROS package for tracking a 3D-printed maker.
+The pose information of the marker is published through tf message.
+A Kinectv2 sensor is required.
+### Dependencies
+- ROS kinetic
+- PCL1.7
 ### Preparations
 * __Build your own marker with a 3D-printer.__
     1. The models of the marker can be found in the "[models](./models)" folder.
 Users can also build there own marker on 3D modeling softwares such as Solidworks, Pro/E, UG, CATIA, etc.